BrownCSCI1230/lab02_pencils/README.md

 _So r[0] represent the red intensity of pixel (0,0), g[0] represents the green intensity of pixel(0,0), and so on..._

-\*The canvas we use in this class is an array of RGBA, but you are welcome to learn about the other one here: [Array of Structures vs. Array within a Structure in C/C++ - GeeksforGeeks](https://www.geeksforgeeks.org/array-of-structures-vs-array-within-a-structure-in-c-and-cpp/#:~:text=Below is the tabular difference between the Array,a%2C b%2C c%3B } students [ ... )
+\*The canvas we use in this class is an array of RGBA, but you are welcome to learn about the other method here: [Array of Structures vs. Array within a Structure in C/C++ - GeeksforGeeks](https://www.geeksforgeeks.org/array-of-structures-vs-array-within-a-structure-in-c-and-cpp/#:~:text=Below is the tabular difference between the Array,a%2C b%2C c%3B } students [ ... )

 </details>